cr88192/bgbtech_btsr1arch/README.md

 bgbcc22 (BGBCC): C compiler, partly reused from my BJX1 project, but modified to add support for BSR1 and BJX2.
 * TODO: Make it more obvious how to use said compiler.

+I will add an optional exception to the MIT license for BGBCC:
+* One may, at their discretion, choose to disregard the middle clause of the MIT license, allowing derived copies to be understood as-if they were CC0 or Public Domain.

 vmbase: Holds an emulator for the BSR1 ISA.